anonymousbitcoin/DOCS/governance_guide.md

 > ![gobject_voting_result](https://assets.anonfork.io/gov_images/gobject_voting_result.png "Voting result")

 Now, your proposal is live!
-All that's left to do is monitor your proposal, this can be done at the following link: [TODO]().
+All that's left to do is monitor your proposal, this can be done at the following link: [https://explorer.anonfork.io/insight/govobjects](https://explorer.anonfork.io/insight/govobjects).

 ## Tips for a successful proposal